 In the most basic terms, WordPress is an open-sourced website creation tool.
 It is easy to use but extremely powerful content management system (CMS) for your website.
 That means you can manage all of your content (blog posts, pages, product descriptions, etc.) right from one place.

 WordPress is the most popular CMS out there.
 Small blogs and huge brands all use it because it’s relatively simple, easy to customize, and powerful all at the same time.
 So, it’s the best choice out there.

 Here are some of the basics of WordPress:

-- Cost: Will be about $150ish per year, typically hosting is about $10 per month, plus a URL is about $15 a year.
+- Cost: About $150ish per year.
+Typically hosting is about $10 per month, plus a URL is about $15 a year.

-- Themes: There are thousands of free themes you can use with WordPress, or you can upgrade to a premium theme (we’ll highlight that more later) for anywhere from $25 – $75 for a one time fee.
+- Themes: There are thousands of free themes you can use with WordPress, or you can upgrade to a premium theme (we’ll highlight that more later) for anywhere from $25 – $75 and up for a one-time fee.

-- Customization: Lots of potentials here, you can add any of thousands of plugins to make your site work well without needing any major web development tweaks.
+- Customization: Lots of potential here.
+You can add any of thousands of plugins to make your site work well without needing any major web development tweaks.